ExchangeServices/API/Organization API/Lifecare Organization API - Readme.txt

 1.0.6	Following changes has been done:
 	- added mainunitname to groupextensions for units

+1.0.7	Following changes has been done:
+	- renamed mainunitname to officialunitname

 2.0	Following changes has been done:
 	- added services for creating/adding education groups
 	- moved programcode, programprofile, programvariant